vivekd16/agentic/docs/index.md

 is useful in compiled code, but LLMs are really best with text and language, not strict compiler types.

-Agentic uses the [Actor Model](https://en.wikipedia.org/wiki/Actor_model) which is a software architecture that long pre-dates (from 1973!) the rise of GenAI.
-The model was created as an architecture for building concurrent systems.

 As you start building more complex agents, you want them to run longer, be decomposable into multiple units, and have flexible behavior like stopping for human input.
-The actor model on which Agentic is built make these more complex use cases easy.
+Agentic is designed to make these more complex use cases easy.

 ## Tools as Agents